An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiment Setup

 \introparagraph{Runtime Space Usage ($S_Q$)} This metric is the peak space used when running a experiment.

-\introparagraph{Index Size ($S_I$)} We measure the size of the index constructed, which is the total size of the n-gram keys, the posting lists, and necessary index data structure (such as the B+-tree). \eat{ \jmp{What about the B+-tree when it is built?} \Ling{Ling: We store the list of data strings as value for B+tree as well.} }
+\introparagraph{Index Size ($S_I$)} We measure the size of the index constructed, which is the total size of the n-gram keys, the posting lists, and necessary index data structure (such as the inverted index). \eat{ \jmp{What about the B+-tree when it is built?} \Ling{Ling: We store the list of data strings as value for B+tree as well.} }